hetelek/Velocity/Gamedatabase/gamedatabase.md

 nm: (String) The name of the game.
 tid: (String) The title ID of the game in hexadecimal format.
-achc: (String) The count of achievements associated with the game.
+achc: (String) The number of achievements available for the game.
-ttlgs: (String) The total gamerscore available in the game.
+ttlgs: (String) The total gamerscore available for the game.
-ttlac: (String) The total number of achievements in the game.
+ttlac: (String) The total number of awards associated with the game.
-ttlmac: (String) The total number of multiplayer achievements in the game.
+ttlmac: (String) The count of male-specific avatar awards.
-ttlfac: (String) The total number of friend achievements in the game.
+ttlfac: (String) The count of female-specific avatar awards.

 ## JSON Structure